git-ecosystem/git-credential-manager/docs/bitbucket-development.md

 This will download and run a standalone instance of Bitbucket Server which can be accessed using the credentials `admin`/`admin` at

 	https://localhost:7990/bitbucket

+Instructions on how to download and install the Atlassian SDK can be found here: https://developer.atlassian.com/server/framework/atlassian-sdk/